-That time to figure out how you are going to cook your bird.
+That time to figure out how you are going to cook your turkey.
 Are you going to roast, deep fat fry, sous vide, or simply make a BBQ turkey?

 The second step for a delicious BBQ turkey is the brine.
 I have brined and bought pre-brined turkeys for a while now with mixed results.
 The smoked turkey meat is always juicy when you brine your bird, but the skin doesn’t always come out crisp.
 I read an article last year by Russ Parson on dry brining turkeys and was inspired to try it on my smoked bird.
 I have to mention that the turkey came out delicious, especially the skin.
 This is now my default way of making BBQ turkey.

-1 10-13lb whole turkey thawed
+- 1 10-13lb whole turkey thawed

-6 Tablespoons of kosher salt
+- 6 Tablespoons of kosher salt

-Zest from 1 lemon
+- Zest from 1 lemon

-2 Sprigs fresh rosemary
+- 2 Sprigs fresh rosemary

-Things you need for the grill:
+- Things you need for the grill:

-Charcoal Briquettes, about a chimney full
+- Charcoal Briquettes, about a chimney full

-A handful of apple, hickory or pecan wood chunks
+- A handful of apple, hickory or pecan wood chunks

-An aluminum roasting pan
+- An aluminum roasting pan

-Step 1, dry brining the turkey:
+- Dry brining the turkey:

-This dry brine is based on Russ Parsons' recipe.
+- This dry brine is based on Russ Parsons' recipe.

-Cut rosemary leafs and mix with lemon zest and salt.
+Cut rosemary leaves and mix with lemon zest and salt.
 Rub all over the turkey being sure to get an even coat.
 Place the turkey in a leak-proof plastic bag and refrigerate for three days.
 During the three days be sure to massage the turkey daily and move the liquids around.

 After the third day and a few hours prior to cooking the turkey, remove the bird from the bag and dry it off with paper towels.
 Allow the skin to dry.